 If you run an ecommerce business, you know how much time, effort, and resources are dedicated to shipping and logistics.
 At some point, you’ve probably heard the terms dimensional weight and billable weight.

 But what does it all mean?
-Billable weight actually doesn’t reflect the real weight of the package – it’s attributed to the dimensions of the package instead.
+Billable weight doesn’t reflect the package’s actual weight – it’s attributed to the dimensions of the package instead.

-Actual weight: This is the actual weight of the package, and is usually rounded up to the next whole pound.
-Sellers have to weigh the package using a scale or measure and then round off any fraction to the next whole pound.
+Actual Weight: This is the package’s actual weight and is usually rounded up to the next whole pound.
+Sellers must weigh the package using a scale or measure and then round off any fraction to the next whole pound.

-Dimensional weight: Dimensional weight takes into account the length, width, and height of a package, which is then divided by an applicable dimensional factor.
+Dimensional Weight: Dimensional weight takes into account the length, width, and height of a package, which is then divided by a relevant dimensional factor.
 What dimensional weight determines is the package density, or how much space it will occupy during shipping.
-So the cubic weight is calculated (i.e. LENGTH X WIDTH X HEIGHT), and this number is divided by the dimensional factor.
+So the cubic weight is calculated (length x width x height), and this number is divided by the dimensional factor.

 How Pricing Works

 Once the weight is calculated and rounded off, you’ll need to compare the dimensional weight with the actual weight.

 At times, you may have a package where the dimensional weight (or ‘DIM’ weight) is greater than the actual weight.
 For example, a giant teddy bear probably weighs a pound or two but takes up much more space than it weighs.
 On the other hand, you may have a package where the DIM weight is less than the actual weight, such as a KitchenAid mixer.

 In cases where dimensional weight is less than the actual weight, the actual weight of the product is applied, and the sender is billed for that weight.